awesomephant/blog/_posts/2018-01-17-feret-database.md

 </tbody>
 </table>

 Interestingly this contains fields for height (ie. 5'11) weight (in lbs.) and date of birth of the detainee.
+There are nearly equal numbers of white and black people in the photographs, which would be [in line with arrests in the U.S](https://en.wikipedia.org/wiki/Race_and_crime_in_the_United_States#Arrests_and_sentencing).